laurentperrinet/laurentperrinet.github.io/content/publication/nunes-23-iccv/index.md

----
-abstract: Event cameras asynchronously report brightness changes with a temporal resolution in the order of microseconds, which makes them inherently suitable to address problems that involve rapid motion perception, such as ventral landing and fast obstacle avoidance.
+---abstract: Event cameras asynchronously report brightness changes with a temporal resolution in the order of microseconds, which makes them inherently suitable to address problems that involve rapid motion perception, such as ventral landing and fast obstacle avoidance.
 These problems are typically addressed by estimating a single global